-It doesn’t take batteries and instead plugs into your car charger.
-The car charger has a USB port you can use to charge your phone while you drive, which is a welcome touch – if your car stereo doesn’t have Bluetooth, it likely doesn’t have a USB port for charging your phone either.
+The car charger has a USB port you can use to charge your phone while you drive.
+If your car stereo doesn’t have Bluetooth, it likely doesn’t have a USB port for charging your phone either.